FedCF: Fair Federated Conformal Prediction: Discussion

 \section{Discussion}

-\paragraph{On Data Heterogeneity.} In a practical federated setting, the data distribution will vary between clients--resulting in data heterogeneity across the FL system, which can affect performance at inference time~\citep{wen2023survey}.
+\paragraph{On Data Heterogeneity.} In a practical federated setting, the data distribution varies across clients--resulting in data heterogeneity, which can affect performance at inference time~\citep{wen2023survey}.
 To address these concerns, we evaluate FedCF on varying partitioning schemes.
 For Fitzpatrick, we use a probabilistic partitioning scheme to ensure the data is distributed in a particular manner.
-For the ACS and Pokec-\{n, z\} datasets, the partitioning is naturally induced by state and region information in the datasets.
+For the ACS and Pokec-\{n, z\} datasets, the partitioning is \emph{naturally induced} by state and region properties, resulting in real-world data heterogeneity.
+Across all partitioning schemes, we show FedCF controls for the desired closeness criterion, $c$, and adapts to data heterogeneity.

-\paragraph{On Data Requirements.} A major limitation of CP is that to achieve a desired coverage rate, practically, you require a large enough calibration dataset such that the interval width for the CP guarantee is tight enough.
-This is exacerbated in the CF and FedCF framework as it requires sufficient calibration data for each group-positive label pair (for each client).
-If we consider intersectional fairness, the multiplicative increase in the number of groups further increases the data requirements.
+\paragraph{On Data Requirements.} A limitation of CP is that, to achieve a desired coverage rate, practically, you require a large enough calibration dataset so that the interval width for the CP guarantee is tight enough.
+This is true in both the CF and FedCF framework as it requires sufficient calibration data for each group-positive label pair (across the federation for FedCF).
+For intersectional fairness, the multiplicative increase in the number of groups further increases the data requirements. \paragraph{On Framework Extensibility.} In this work, we've presented the base FedCF framework and introduced several key axes along which FedCF can be extended.
+First, enforcing fairness can have utility (efficiency) costs, and FedCF can be extended to mitigate these costs using tighter MLE estimates instead of interval bounds or by leveraging group information at test time (Appendix~\ref{app:additional_theory}).
+Second, the data privacy can be improved in FedCF using the \textit{Enhanced Privacy} communication approach in Appendix \ref{app:fed_cf:privacy} or by adding statistical noise via Gaussian or Exponential mechanisms for formal differential privacy guarantees (Appendix \ref{app:fedcf:diff_privacy}).
+Third, we discuss how FedCF can assist with ML fairness auditing in Appendix~\ref{app:fed_cf:audit}, thereby closing the ML development loop.

-\paragraph{On Interval Bounds.} We provide two ways of estimating the fairness-specific coverage level with intervals and point estimates, but we can choose different intervals by considering the following.
-Suppose the event $s(\vx_{test}, y_{test})\leq \lambda$ (conditioned on $F_M$) is a Bernoulli random trial of some unknown probability $p$.
-We want to estimate $p$ as that is our fairness-specific coverage level.
-If we also treat the calibration scores as Bernoulli trials (by exchangeability), we can estimate $p$ using a Binomial Proportion Confidence Interval.
-Several results provide tighter or looser bounds~\citep{wallis2013}, which can be used to get better efficiency vs. fairness trade-offs.